PhatWhippet/jett/README.md

 # jett (simplified version)
 Automated VDP data 2 PDF document system... creates variable documents automatically (OTF) any shape and size.
-Perl based Variable Document Printing, Jett offers the ability to automate your company's on demand printing.
+Perl based Variable Document Printing, Jett offers the ability to automate your company's on demand printing documents.

 # Runs on MongoDB, MySQL and SQL Server.
 The version currently is for SQL Server but over the next view months I will release the MongoDB and MySQL flavours.